mbalsamo2/mbalsamo2.github.io/_posts/2018-02-25-and_the_way_you_code_tonight.markdown

 ---
 layout: post
 title:      "...And The Way You Code, Tonight."
-date:       2018-02-25 20:30:47 +0000
+date:       2018-02-25 15:30:48 -0500
 permalink:  and_the_way_you_code_tonight
 ---

-Some day, when I'm awfully low
+Some day, when I'm awfully low,
-When the world needs code
+When the world needs code,
-I will feel a glow just thinking of you
+I will feel a glow just thinking of you,
-And the way you code tonight
+And the way you code tonight.

 Sinatra App project is completed and I must say I am starting to feel like a programmer.
 Even though I know I have only started to open the Pandora's Box that is coding, I am absolutely loving how far I have come.